Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Comparative Public Policy

-McMaster is one of very few universities, in Canada and internationally, to offer a PhD in Comparative Public Policy.
+McMaster is one of very few universities, in Canada and internationally, to offer a PhD major in Comparative Public Policy.
 To robustly examine and explain policy dynamics and change, students are trained in the comparative method and are required to examine a policy issue in at least two political jurisdictions.
 These jurisdictions may be states, but they could also be at the subnational or international level.
+Public policy addresses fundamental questions of “who gets what” and “who benefits”.

-Public policy addresses fundamental questions of ‘who gets what’ and ‘who benefits’.
-It can explore the big picture of how power operates in societies or involve exploring the intricate details of complex policy processes and outcomes.
 Our faculty has the capacity to supervise students engaged in mainstream policy studies, as well as projects employing various critical approaches to policy.
 We prepare students in the fields of theories and approaches to Comparative Public Policy, public administration, and the internationalization of public policy.
-We highly value the opportunity to integrate Comparative Public Policy with courses in related areas like Comparative Politics, globalization, and the internationalization of public policy.

 Explore our expert supervisors in Comparative Public Policy.